 Feeling under the weather?
 A bowl of hot tinolang manok may help make you feel better.
 A popular Pinoy comfort food, tinolang manok or chicken tinola is cooked by sautéing sliced chicken with garlic and onion, and then simmering it in chicken stock until the meat is tender.
 Sliced green papaya and leaves of chili or malunggay are added.
 Some regions use lemongrass to enhance the flavor of the dish.

-Pinoys love these main dishes so it’s not surprising when they are present during celebrations and special occasions apart from being available in several restaurants in the Philippines.
+These are the popular main dishes in the Philippines which are mostly present during celebrations and special occasions apart from being available in several restaurants.

 READ MORE: Flavorful Filipino Foods & Drinks